pypyr/pypyr/README.rst

 ==============
 Optional.

-A context_parser parses the pypyr command's context input argument.
-This is the second positional argument from the command line.
+A context_parser parses the pypyr command's context input arguments.
+This is all the positional arguments after the pipeline-name from the command line.

-The chances are pretty good that the context_parser will take the context command argument and put in into the pypyr context.
+The chances are pretty good that the context_parser will take the context command arguments and put in into the pypyr context.

 The pypyr context is a dictionary that is in scope for the duration of the entire pipeline.
 The context_parser can initialize the context.
 Any step in the pipeline